spparks/spparks/lib/stitch/libstitch/stitch_README.rst

 ::

     % python
-    % import stitch.libstitch as libstitch
+    % from stitch import libstitch

 As final verification of python module correctness, run the unit test; remove